 Dogs: there are lots of ace places to exercise dogs and many people have dogs down here!

-Kids: I don't have any children but understand that there are good schools around, including grammar options.
+Kids: I don't have any children but understand that there are some good schools around, including grammar options.